 Creating a system for client retention

 Customers who come for consulting help prepare themselves to pay high.
 But they are also overloaded with expectations that are very hard to deliver on.
 To enjoy long-lasting relationships in consulting, you need to keep showing value.
-Throughout the consulting project customers must feel they are continuing to get value which outweighs the costs.
+Throughout the consulting project customers must feel they are continuing to get the value that outweighs the costs.

 Also, the consultant-customer relationship is one of delicate trust.
 It requires almost daily maintenance.
 Good marketing can win you new customers.
 But your relationship-and-trust-building skills are what can keep old ones loyal.